weserv/docs/faq/index.md

 ## Can I remove an image from your server(s) cache?

 Not yet, a method to remove anything from our server side cache is still worked on.
-You can follow [Issue #14 - Remove cached images (by API/manual)][cache-removal-tool] for further updates.
+Please subscribe to [issue #14][cache-removal-tool] for possible updates.

 ## Why am I redirected to https:// even when I request http://?